alokpadhi/100-days-of-code/r1-log.md

 ### R1D23
 More work on data and train several models using cross validation too.
 And with this I have started my #100DaysOfMLCode challenge too

+### R1D24
+worked on fine tuning the model and find the best hyperparameters